automl/SMAC3/docs/advanced_usage/9_parallelism.md

 # Parallelism

 To facilitate fast execution, SMAC supports executing multiple workers simultaneously via [Dask](https://www.dask.org/).
 Using this functionality, splits SMAC into a main, and executor jobs.
-The main job handles the Optimization Process, and coordination.
+The main job handles the optimization process, and coordinates the executor jobs.
 The executors are queried with the target function and hyperparameter configurations, execute them, and return their result.

 !!! note